Groupe Bull: Origins

-Growth

-The company has undergone many takeovers and mergers since its formation.
-In particular, it has had various ownership relations with General Electric, Honeywell, and NEC from the 1960s through the 1980s; and with Motorola, Debeka, and France Télécom more recently.
-It acquired Honeywell Information Systems in the late 1980s, and later also had a share of Zenith Data Systems and Packard Bell.
-Bull was nationalised in 1982 and was merged with most of the rest of the French computer industry.
+A joint venture between Bull and General Electric, Bull-General Electric (Bull-GE), was created in 1964, partly as a means to retain French interests in the burgeoning mainframe market.
+In 1970, the American company Honeywell Inc. acquired Bull-GE, renaming it Honeywell-Bull which itself merged with Compagnie Internationale de l’Informatique in 1975, becoming CII-Honeywell-Bull.
+This business was nationalised by the French government in 1982.

+The Honeywell-Bull name was used again in 1987 for a joint venture between the nationalised Bull, Honeywell Information Systems, and NEC.
+The joint venture lasted for two years, before being rebranded once again as Bull HN (Bull-Honeywell-NEC) Information Systems in February 1989 when Bull became the majority shareholder.

-Groupe Bull bought Zenith Electronics in late December 1989.
-It kept Zenith Data Systems' headquarters and plants in Chicago and St. Joseph, Michigan.
+In December 1989, Bull bought Zenith Electronics, keeping Zenith Data Systems' headquarters and plants in Chicago and St. Joseph, Michigan, USA.
 In 1993 the French Government initiated the process of privatization, which was completed in the period 1995-97 when the company was re-privatised.

-In August 2014, the French IT company Atos announced that it had acquired a controlling stake in Bull SA through a tender offer launched in May.
+In August 2014, the French IT company Atos announced that it had acquired a controlling stake in Bull SA through a tender offer launched in May, and it became the Advanced Computing business of that company.
 Atos announced plans in October, 2014 to buy out or squeeze out the remaining share and bondholders.

-Bull launched the Hoox m2, the first integrally secured European smartphone, which in June 2014 was approved for use with data classified as "Restricted Information" ("Diffusion Restreinte") by the Agence nationale de la sécurité des systèmes d'information (ANSSI).
+In the same year, Bull launched the Hoox m2, the first integrally secured European smartphone, which in June 2014 was approved for use with data classified as "Restricted Information" ("Diffusion Restreinte") by the Agence nationale de la sécurité des systèmes d'information (ANSSI).
 The Hoox range of secure mobiles and smartphones ensures confidentiality of voice, SMS, e-mail and data communication.

+In 2022, Atos announced that the company would be split in two, with Bull becoming part of the consulting and data business called Eviden.
+However, as attempts to float or sell Eviden have fallen though, it remains part of the parent Atos business, and the Hoox smartphone range now resides with Eviden.

+In 2024, the French state confirmed an intent to buy strategic assets from Atos, and on March 31 2026, a deal was completed where Bull was once again owned by the government of France.